Enalean/tuleap-documentation-en/languages/en/user-guide/tracker-v3.rst

--  Task data can be collected by the project leader(s) at any point in time and exported out of the |SYSPRODUCTNAME| project thanks to the Project Data Export facility (see ?).
+-  Task data can be collected by the project leader(s) at any point in time and exported out of the |SYSPRODUCTNAME| project thanks to the Project Data Export facility (see :ref:`project-data-export`).
 This allows for an easy generation of progress reports or project re-planning.

 The Scrum Backlog Template